reachjason/Web3-Operator-Handbook/README.md

 # Web3 Operator Handbook
 This repository contains notes from 100s of successful operators in crypto as well as best practices across the industry that I am in the process of pushing from personal Drive to here.

-New updates are constantly pushed
+New updates are constantly pushed, please feel free to star or watch the repository.

 If you see something that is missing or needs revision or elaboration, please feel free to add issues or submit pull requests.

-Here's the link to the [Web3 Operator Community](https://t.me/web3operator).
+Here's the link to the [Web3 Operator Community](https://t.me/web3operator) to discuss and find community.
+Email us at web3operator@proton.me

 # Broad Outline
 1. Web3 Primer - Why to Build?